Questions and answers on mineral oil components in food

 The BfR currently has very limited data concerning the transfer of mineral oil components into frozen foods.
 However, migration is unlikely at freezing temperatures, as mineral oil components do not outgas under these conditions.

-What limit values does the BfR recommend for the transfer of aromatic hydrocarbons (MOAH) and saturated hydrocarbons (MOSH) from packagings into foods?
+What limit values for the transfer of aromatic hydrocarbons (MOAH) and saturated hydrocarbons (MOSH) from packaging does the BfR recommend for foodstuffs?

 Toxicological data for the assessment and derivation of health guidance values for MOAH are not available.
 The opinion of BfR that the aromatic hydrocarbon fractions passing from recycled cardboard may have mutagenic and carcinogenic properties was confirmed by a preliminary opinion of the European Food Safety Authority from 2023 (EFSA 2023).
 According to this opinion, MOAH from the group with three or more aromatic rings are responsible for the mutagenic and carcinogenic effects.
 The analytical proof of whether and to what extent MOAH found in food are substances with three or more aromatic rings is not yet possible in routine analysis.
 Therefore, no detectable transfer of MOAH from packaging to food should take place according to the specifications of SC PAFF (see above).

 For solvents containing MOSH with carbon chain lengths from C10 to C16 and from C16 to C20, the BfR has derived a guideline value for the transfer to food of 12 milligrams per kilogram of food and 4 milligrams per kilogram of food, respectively.